The use of Rapid-Hardening Cement Components in Concrete During the Construction of Buildings and Structures at Construction Sites

 References

-6. Marushchak U. D., Olevych Yu.
-V. Modyfikovani betony dlia enerhoefektyvnykh tekhnolohii zbirnoho zalizobetonu.
-Aktualni zadachi suchasnykh tekhnolohii : zbirnyk 34 tez dopovidei VI Mizhnarodnoi naukovo-tekhnichnoi konferentsii molodykh uchenykh ta studentiv.
-T. 1.
-Ternopil.
-2017.
-C. 138–139
+6. Marushchak, U. D., & Olevych, Yu.
+V. (2017).
+Modified concretes for energy-efficient precast concrete technologies.
+Aktualni zadachi suchasnykh tekhnolohii : zbirnyk 34 tez dopovidei VI Mizhnarodnoi naukovo-tekhnichnoi konferentsii molodykh uchenykh ta studentiv (pp. 138–139).
+Vol. 1.
+Ternopil [in Ukrainian].

-12. Volianiuk A., Kropyvnytska T. Development of rapid-hardening high-strength fiber-reinforced concrete with increased impact resistance // Journal of Theory and Practice of Construction.
-2025.
-Vol. 7, №2, S. 83–88.
+12. Volianiuk, A., & Kropyvnytska, T. (2025).
+Development of rapid-hardening high-strength fiber-reinforced concrete with increased impact resistance .
+Journal of Theory and Practice of Construction.
+Vol. 7, №2, P. 83–88.

 Published